nejcskofic/sqlgraphql/README.md

 ## Planned features
 - Transformation of all common sqlalchemy types to GQL type
   - ID type
-  - Enum types
-  - Ability to add your own transformations
+  - Ability to add your own transformations (Enum registry is internal)
 - Handling of primary keys (transformation into ID)
   - Composite primary keys?
+- Support selection of single entry (by ID)
 - Filtering logic
   - Input object creation with oneof
   - Composite filters with and/or/not